tomas-mraz/studio-gradle-cmake-go/README.md

 # What do not work

-### JSON file linking not existing build files
+JSON file linking not existing build files

-In the JSON file `aplikace2/app/.cxx/Debug/3v82m1s2/arm64-v8a/.cmake/api/v1/reply/target-build_go_lib-Debug-9d2ff66b6199410e96b2.json` are links to not existing files like
+In the JSON file `aplikace2/app/.cxx/Debug/3v82m1s2/arm64-v8a/.cmake/api/v1/reply/target-build-go-lib-9d2ff66b6199410e96b2.json` are links to not existing files like
-`"path" : "/home/tomas/aplikace2/app/.cxx/Debug/3v82m1s2/arm64-v8a/CMakeFiles/build_go_lib",`
+`"path" : "/home/tomas/aplikace2/app/.cxx/Debug/3v82m1s2/arm64-v8a/CMakeFiles/build-go-lib",`
+and file: same-path/CMakeFiles/build-go-lib.rule

-### Gradle ends with
+Gradle ends with

 `C/C++: /home/tomas/aplikace2/app/src/main/cpp/CMakeLists.txt debug|arm64-v8a : There was an error parsing CMake File API result.
 Please open a bug with zip of /home/tomas/aplikace2/app/.cxx/Debug/3v82m1s2/arm64-v8a`